 Standing focus group meetings are scheduled annually for Executive Directors, Treasurers, and, starting in 2018, an Accredited Land Trust Working Group.
 For more information, please contact Amy at firstname.lastname@example.org.

 Connecticut Land Trust Advancement Initiative: Growing Conservation & Stewardship Capacity by Building Stronger Land Trusts

-Special thanks to The Geoffrey C. Hughes Foundation for its generous support of our 2015 Training & Education Programs
+A special thanks also goes to The Geoffrey C. Hughes Foundation for their generous support of our training & education programs